Is Labiaplasty Covered by Medicare in Australia?

 The Short Answer

-MBS item 35533 covers 'vulvoplasty or labioplasty, for the reduction of a hypertrophic labium minor'.
-The Medicare Benefits Schedule restricts this item to cases where there is a functional impairment caused by the size of the labium minora — documented by the referring doctor and the operating doctor.
+MBS item 35533 covers ‘vulvoplasty or labioplasty, for the reduction of a hypertrophic labium minor’.
+MBS item 35534 covers the same procedure performed in conjunction with another reproductive procedure on the same day.
+The Medicare Benefits Schedule restricts both items to cases where there is a functional impairment caused by the size of the labium minora — documented by the referring doctor and the operating doctor.

-The rules were tightened in 2015 and again in subsequent years specifically to limit cosmetic use of this item.
-Medicare audits claims, and incorrect use of the item number carries serious consequences for the doctor claiming it.
+The rules were tightened in 2015 and again in subsequent years specifically to limit cosmetic use of these items.
+Medicare audits claims, and incorrect use of the item numbers carries serious consequences for the practitioner claiming them.

 What Counts as a Functional Concern

-Examples of functional concerns that may qualify include persistent chronic irritation that has not responded to conservative measures, recurrent skin infections in the labial folds, pain or discomfort with normal clothing or exercise that is directly caused by labial size, and significant difficulty with hygiene.
+Examples of functional concerns that may qualify for items 35533 or 35534 when claimed through an appropriate practitioner include persistent chronic irritation that has not responded to conservative measures, recurrent skin infections in the labial folds, pain or discomfort with normal clothing or exercise that is directly caused by labial size, and significant difficulty with hygiene.

 Aesthetic dissatisfaction on its own does not qualify, even if it causes genuine distress.
-The Medicare item is specifically about physical function.
+The Medicare items are specifically about physical function.

 Private Health Insurance